 Trending scoreboard is a representation of votes placed for a source in the last month.

-Use this to see who is rising or upcoming.
+Use this to see who is rising and upcoming.
 It also shows you who is consistently being pumped with best and most votes on monthly basis

 Stable represents a collection of votes received in the last 6 months.